 You can read more details about this study in this article:

-Rita Redberg, MD, MSc, is the Editor of JAMA Internal Medicine.
-She also happens to be a leading cardiologist in her own right.
+Rita Redberg, MD, MSc, is a leading cardiologist and the former editor of JAMA Internal Medicine.
 She and a colleague wrote an intriguing article (JAMA Internal Medicine, Nov.
 15, 2016):

 The Debate Is Intense, but the Data Are Weak.”

 You can read the nuts and bolts here: